MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devicestatus-csp.md

 Valid values:

--   0 - The security software reports that it is not the most recent version.
+-   0 - The security software reports that it isn't the most recent version.
--   1 (default) - The security software reports that it is the most recent version.
+-   1 (default) - The security software reports that it's the most recent version.
 -   2 – Not applicable.
-This is returned for devices like the phone that do not have an antivirus (where the API doesn’t exist.)
+This value is returned for devices like the phone that don't have an antivirus (where the API doesn’t exist.)

 Supported operation is Get.